 Entertaining your children can be a challenge, especially when there are six weeks to fill.
-A recent survey of more than 2,000 parents by explorelearning.co.uk found the almost 60% of them felt that the school holidays were too long, and that they felt stressed trying to keep their children busy.
-It simply isn’t healthy using iPads, televisions and games consoles to babysit your children; to make sure that they remain happy and healthy, getting them outside during their break is a must.
+A recent survey of more than 2,000 parents by explorelearning.co.uk found that almost 60% of them felt that the school holidays were too long and that they felt stressed trying to keep their children busy.
+It simply isn’t healthy to use iPads, televisions and game consoles to babysit your children; to make sure that they remain happy and healthy, getting them outside during their break is a must.
 So how about organising some great outdoor adventure activities for them?

 Archery has been having an amazing boost in popularity thanks to movies like The Hunger Games.
 Both girls and boys across the country are enjoying this exciting and technical sport.
 It’s something that you can do at a professional archery range.
 You can also practise at home with a basic target set, so that the next time you go to the range, you’ll have improved your accuracy.
 It’s a great sport to try with friends and family and so easy to learn.
 Embrace your inner Robin Hood!

 Don’t let your children spend six weeks indoors looking at screens during the school holidays.
 Get them outside and they will be healthy, happy and will sleep like a log.